 Step 2: Modify Org Vocabulary

-Updates are performed through a single data structure that contains vocabulary words to add, words to update, and the IDs of the words to be removed.
-In this way, batches of words can be added or removed in a single operation.
+words to update, and the IDs of the words to be removed.
+In this way, batches of words can be

 #TBD